 Middle Fork Willamette River

-SUB pumps directly from the Middle Fork Willamette River to supplement our water supply and to help recharge wells.
+Springfield Utility Board (SUB) pumps directly from the Middle Fork Willamette River to supplement our water supply and to help recharge wells.
 The river flows from its source in the Cascade Mountains down a steep gradient toward the northwest, connecting the communities of Oakridge, Westfir, Lowell, Dexter, Fall Creek, Jasper, Pleasant Hill, and Springfield.
-For more information about the watershed, visit the Middle Fork Willamette Watershed Council (MFWWC).
+For more information about the watershed, visit the Middle Fork Willamette Watershed Council (MFWWC) website.